Code of Conduct

 YOU MUST NEVER:

-- Never allow others to or yourself engage in touching a child in a sexually provocative manner.
+- Allow others to or yourself engage in touching a child in a sexually provocative manner.

-- Never make sexually suggestive comments to a child, even in fun.
+- Make sexually suggestive comments to a child, even in fun.

 - Engage in rough or physical contact unless it is permitted within the rules of a game or sports activity or conforms to the guidance on appropriate physical contact.